bbauska/Coursera-Bootstrap/readme.md

 First and foremost is what is called is a Grid system?

-We\'re going to look at the Bootstrap\'s Grid system in more detail in the next lecture.
+We&apos;re going to look at the Bootstrap&apos;s Grid system in more detail in the next lecture.

-That we\'ll understand exactly how we can leverage that to be able to do responsive web design.
+That we&apos;ll understand exactly how we can leverage that to be able to do responsive web design.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!------------------------- 41. foundation for responsive design #2 (69) ------------------------->